7 Axioms for Expected Utility Theory

 A preference relation is continuous if for any x \succ y there exists a number \epsilon > 0 such that every bundle a that is less distant from x than \epsilon and every bundle b that is less distant from y than \epsilon results in a \succ b.

-One way to picture this is to imagine a circle around bundle x of radius \epsilon.
-This circle represents the neighbourhood.
-There will always exist some circle - even if very small - within which every bundle a is preferred to bundle y.
+One way to picture this is to imagine a circle around bundles x and y of radius \epsilon.
+These circles represent the neighbourhood.
+There will always exist some circle - even if very small - within which every bundle a within the neighbourhood of x is preferred to bundle b within the neighbourhood of y.

 The intuition behind this definition is that a very small change in your bundle should not result in a sudden switch of your preferences.
 If you prefer 5 bananas to 2 oranges, you will likely prefer 4.9 bananas to 2 oranges.
 (And if not, there will be some amount of bananas between 4.9 and 5 that you prefer over 2 oranges.)